Hostile Work Environment

 Is your boss a bully?
 Are you singled out for ridicule and humiliating treatment?
 Are you the subject of hurtful practical jokes about your race or religion?
 Is your boss pressuring you for sex?

-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent employees who have been the victims of a hostile work environment.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent employees who have been the victims of a hostile work environment.
 The creation of a hostile work environment is illegal under a variety of state and federal laws, including Title VII of the Civil Rights Act of 1964 and the Texas Labor Code.

 A hostile work environment occurs when workplace harassment become so severe or so pervasive that it changes the terms and condition of employment.
 For a hostile work environment to be illegal, the cause of the hostility must usually be a personal characteristic such as race, sex, national origin, religion, disability, age, sexual orientation, gender identity, military service, pregnancy, retaliation, and so on.